FluxML/Flux.jl/docs/src/tutorials/gradient_zoo.md

 ## Meta-packages

 Besides AD packages, several packages have been written aiming to provide a unified interface to many options.
 These may offer useful ways to quickly switch between things you are trying.
+However, Flux does not directly interface with any of them.

 ### [AbstractDifferentiation.jl](https://github.com/JuliaDiff/AbstractDifferentiation.jl)